Meet The Team

 My name is Laura Dinanno and I am a passionate educator, enthusiastic motivator, and unwavering advocate for students.
 I was born and raised in Southeast San Diego to parents that may not have had the world, but knew the value of education.
 All of my childhood I had heard that no one could take my schooling and knowledge away from me, that education would be my freedom.
 With the support and encouragement of my family, I graduated from the University of California, San Diego with a degree in Literature and Cultural Studies and later earned my Masters of Education in Teaching, graduating in the top 1% of my class.

-Currently, I am the department lead for an online continuation school that provides at-promise students the opportunity to earn a high school diploma and start their educational journeys off on the right foot.
+Currently, I am the department lead for an online high school that provides at-promise students the opportunity to earn a high school diploma and continue their educational journeys with the love, care, and support they need to be successful.
 Through my background in the court and community schools and continued work in underserved communities, I have cultivated a special passion for working with students who despite their circumstances show such resilience and drive.
 They all inspire me each day.

 Sarah Norton Board Member